List of One-Punch Man characters: Tank-Top Master

-Metal Bat and Zenko
+Metal Bat

 Bad (バッド, Baddo), also known by his hero name, Metal Bat (金属バット, Kinzoku Batto), ranked 15, is a superhero sporting an indestructible metal bat and street fighting skills.
 He is assigned to be the bodyguard of a Hero Association patron Narinki and his son.
 In addition to his equipment, he is shown to utilize superhuman physical strength and exudes a "fighting spirit" that lets him grow stronger as he sustains heavy injuries.
-Metal Bat has a large soft spot for his little sister Zenko (ゼンコ) often trying to appeal to or spoil her.
-However, she often scolds him for his behavior, displaying a greater level of maturity despite their age difference.
+Metal Bat has a large soft spot for his little sister Zenko.
 Other than his love for his sister, he is also very sympathetic like Saitama, having disagreed with other heroes about killing the opponent who is already weakened like Garo.
 It is revealed that he is tasked to accompany the Hero Association's agents to go undecover at Neo Heroes, where Darkshine retired as an instructor, until they finally find out its illegal activities.

 Metal Bat is voiced by Wataru Hatano in the original Japanese version and by Sam Riegel in the English dub.